eduvpn/documentation/WIREGUARD.md

 connection that has an MTU of 1460.
 Then we test with an SSH session over IPv6.

-- It seems an MTU of 1400 works fine with DS-Lite, anything higher results in delays or does not work at all;
 - Setting the MTU _only_ in the client configuration seems to be sufficient, but why is that?
-- How can we figure out what is the "optimal" MTU when considering various MTUs? i.e. 1492, 1460 and 1500?
-- Do we need any "clamping" or "mss" fixes?
+- Do we need any "clamping" or "MSS" fixes?
 And how does that exactly work?
 - Can we lower the WireGuard server's MTU without breaking clients that do not specify and MTU?
 - What if we have VPN tunnels running on top of each other?
 That will not work